First Year Tuition

 Student Activity Fee

 A one-time payment of $200 to cover registry review materials and miscellaneous student related expenses such as field trips is due prior to program entry.
-A refund will be issued, upon request, for the remaining balance in the student’s activity account providing that all school owned materials such as identification badge, radiation badges, lead markers, classroom or clinic textbooks, etc are returned to the school upon withdrawal or dismissal.
+A refund will not be issued after the student has completed the pre-program visit to occupational health.

 Program fees include the cost of CPR

 Books will be purchased by the individual student.
 The school will provide the book list, annually, to Rittenhouse Book Distributors, Inc. Students will be contacted by Rittenhouse to order textbooks and textbooks will then be delivered to the student’s home address.
 Payment is to Rittenhouse.
 Cost is approximately $950 for the two years.
 All ordering information will be provided to students upon acceptance to the program.

 There is a certification application fee charged by the ARRT for taking the National Registry Exam after graduation.
 Click here for ARRT website.